radius-project/docs/docs/content/getting-started/quickstarts/aws-quickstart/index.md

 {{% codetab %}}

-Alternatively, you could specify an existing MemoryDB resource to use:
+Alternatively, if you have an existing MemoryDB resource that you would want to use instead:

 ### aws-memorydb-existing.bicep